terminaldweller/milla/README.md

           path to the config file (default "./config.toml")
 ```

+The bot will respond to chat prompts if they begin with `botnick:`.<br/>
+The bot will see a chat prompt as a command if the message begins with `botnick: /`.<br/>

 ## Config

 An example is provided under `config-example.toml`.
 Please note that all the config options are specific to one instance which is defined by `ircd.nameofyourinstance`.<br/>